PDF vs JPG — When to Use Each Format

 JPG is a photo format.
 PDF is a document format.
 Despite that simple split, people regularly send JPGs of contracts and PDFs of single images — both choices that work but aren't ideal.

-This comparison helps you pick the right format for receipts, IDs, contracts, screenshots, and product photos.
+This comparison helps you pick the right format for the documents you actually send: receipts, IDs, contracts, screenshots, product photos, and the in-between cases where the right answer isn't obvious.

 | Feature | JPG | |